Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Maybe we could have some sort of in-between?
 I.e. mapping [0 - 1] to [0.2 - 1]?

 Given (A, B, C).
 Could the probability depend on the difference between B's and C's score?

+Actually, we already have a probablility function P(C: A > B). that we define in the paper!
+Is it cheating if we use it though?
+It feels like we're giving an unfair advantage to RBTL in that case since the model exactly fits the dataset.

 ## Ideas for turning it into a website?